aallam/aallam.github.io/_posts/2026-04-12-code-execution-for-mcp.md

 At a high level, it is a Node.js library for running guest JavaScript against host-defined tools and wrapped MCP servers, without hard-wiring the whole system to one runtime shape.

+That public surface is intentionally small: `@execbox/core` owns the execution contract and MCP adapters, `@execbox/quickjs` is the default starting point, `@execbox/remote` covers application-owned transport boundaries, and `@execbox/isolated-vm` is the alternate in-process runtime.
+For QuickJS specifically, the runtime boundary is mostly a host-mode choice inside `@execbox/quickjs`: stay inline, move off the main thread with `host: "worker"`, or move into a child process with `host: "process"`.

 The core model is intentionally small:

 1. host code defines tools, or discovers them from an MCP source,